luisher98/video-to-summary-backend/Readme.md

-# TubeSummary server by Luis Hernández
+# YouTube Summary API by Luis Hernández

-This is the API of a youtube summarization tool that utilizes OpenAI's GPT-3 language model to generate summaries of audio transcripts by providing the youtube link.
+This is the API of a youtube summarization tool that utilizes OpenAI's GPT-4o language model to generate summaries of audio transcripts when provided the youtube link.

 You can check out the [front-end](https://github.com/luisher98/tubesummary-server) for this project.

-Or you can also [try it out yourself](https://youtube-summary-ezim.onrender.com/api/info?url=https://www.youtube.com/watch?v=A4_TFHzqAAg).
+Or you can also [try it out yourself](https://youtube-summary-ezim.onrender.com/api/info?url=https://www.youtube.com/watch?v=A4_TFHzqAAg). (not active right now)

 ## Table of Contents